lightning/bolts/11-payment-encoding.md

 * `u` (micro): multiply by 0.000001
 * `n` (nano): multiply by 0.000000001
 * `p` (pico): multiply by 0.000000000001

+# Keysend Invoice Overview

+Keysend invoice is a subset of standard invoice with the following differences:
+- prefix is set to `lnks` + BIP-0173 currency prefix (e.g. `lnksbc` for Bitcoin mainnet, `lnkstb` for Bitcoin testnet, `lnkstbs` for Bitcoin signet, and `lnksbcrt` for Bitcoin regtest).
+- `p` tagged field MUST NOT be included.
+- `amount` and `multiplier` MUST NOT be included.

 ## Requirements